wheaney/decky-XRGaming/README.md

 One last alternative if mouse input just won't work is to enable the driver's joystick mode.
 Enable this using the **Use joystick** toggle.
 This will create a virtual gamepad whose right joystick is driven by movements from the glasses.
 This is less ideal because joystick movements are technically capped (you can only move a joystick so far...) and because it's a *second* controller on your PC.
 If the game you're trying to play is okay being driven by two controllers, then this may work, but if your game interprets another controller as a second player then its movements won't get combined with your real controller's movements.

-## Sideview mode
+## Follow mode

-When in Sideview mode, the display will shrink into one corner of the screen.
-Using the **Display position** menu, you can choose between top/bottom + left/right corners.
-The **Display size** slider allows you to choose how much of the glasses screen should be taken up by the sideview display; as little as 20%, up to 100% of the native screen size.
+When in Follow mode, the display can be moved and resized.
+Using the **Display position** menu, you can choose between top/bottom + left/right corners, or center if you just want to shrink the display.
+The **Display size** slider allows you to choose how much of the glasses screen should be taken up by the game; as little as 20%, up to 100% of the native screen size.

-### Sideview mode isn't working
+### Follow mode isn't working

-Sideview mode has the same constraints as Virtual display mode.
+Follow mode has the same constraints as Virtual display mode.
 See [Why isn't it working?](#why-isnt-it-working) in the Virtual display help section.

 ## Supporter Tier